Wowo51/MyndSprout/README.md

 MyndSprout requires SQL Express or SQL Server to be installed.
 MyndSprout is being distributed as source only at this point, so you’ll need to compile it.
 I’m compiling with Visual Studio, but any C# compiler should compile it without too much trouble.
 Windows only. <br>
 <br>
 You need an API key for OpenAI or OpenRouter to run MyndSprout.
 There is a place for a path to your key near the beginning of `MainWindow` in the **MyndSproutApp** project.
 Select an LLM in the **SwitchLLM** project.
+There's also a BackupPath variable in the SqlAgent class where you should put a path to save auto-backups to.
+MyndSprout will save it's work on a regular basis and restore to the last functioning database automatically when it wrecks the current database.

 ---